Purpose

 Arm I (upper FMT)

-Patients receive upper FMT capsules PO over 2 days.
+Patients receive upper FMT capsules PO over 5 days or via post-pyloric or NG feeding tube over 2 days.
 Patients also undergo tissue, stool, stool swabs, and blood sample collection throughout the study.

 • Biological: Fecal Microbiota Transplantation